 16. Kawasan Falls, Philippine’s

 Surrounded by tropical vegetation, this pretty fall is tucked between the mountains of Barangay Matutinao and Badian in the south-west of the island of Cebu.
 Natural lagoons with perfectly turquoise water and picturesque jungle vegetation invite to cliff-jumping and exploring hidden paths and caves.

 As this picture-perfect place is more and more popular with tourists, it has become very easy to book guides or adventure tours.
 At the same time, the Philippines remain one of the best-kept travel secrets and sees far fewer tourists than, for example, Thailand or Vietnam.
 If you are looking for a tropical holiday but don’t want to fall for tourist traps, this is the place to go.

 Beautiful Waterfalls in Africa

 17. Kalandula Falls, Angola

 It might be less accessible (no railings, souvenir shops or bus stations) but pays off by offering you a true sense of untouched nature, without other tourists disturbing the view.
-Since guided tours and accommodation are usually much cheaper than in Europe, paying the extra penny to get off the grit might turn out to be the same price as going for a more-travelled waterfall with better connection.
+Since guided tours and accommodation are usually much cheaper than in Europe, paying the extra penny to get off the grit might turn out to be the same price as going for a more-traveled waterfall with a better connection.

 18. Victoria Falls, Zimbabwe and Zambia

 Looking at the combination of height (354 feet) and width (5,604 feet), the Victoria Falls are the biggest waterfall in the world.
-Amazingly, the waterfall can actually be swum in, as a pocket of water formed right at the cliff where a rock ledge and a lull will keep you safe from dropping off the edge.
+Amazingly, the waterfall can actually be swum in, like a pocket of water formed right at the cliff where a rock ledge and a lull will keep you safe from dropping off the edge.
 This makes for a stunning picture you can shock your friends with.